Sainte-Angèle-de-Prémont

-Sainte-Angèle-de-Prémont (/fr/) is a municipality in Maskinongé Regional County Municipality (RCM), in the Mauricie, region of the province of Quebec, in Canada.
+Sainte-Angèle-de-Prémont (/fr/) is a municipality in Maskinongé Regional County Municipality (RCM), in the Mauricie, region of the province of Quebec, Canada.

 The economy of this municipality is mainly focused on forestry and agriculture.

+History

+In 1917, the Parish of Sainte-Angèle was formed, named in honour of Angela Merici.
+That same year, the Parish Municipality of Sainte-Angèle was created, and its post office opened under the name "Prémont".

+On April 30, 1988, it changed its status and name to become the Municipality of Sainte-Angèle-de-Prémont.